Riverdale Park, Maryland: Post-Calverts

 In 1887, the heirs of Charles Benedict Calvert sold 474 acres of land to New York City businessmen John Fox and Alexander Lutz in two separate transactions.
 The first deed involved the sale of 300 acres, which included the Riversdale mansion.
 The remaining 174 acres were transferred to Fox and Lutz shortly thereafter.
 The cost of the sales to Fox and Lutz totaled $47,000.
 On March 23, 1889, Fox and Lutz formed the Riverdale Park Company, which was named in honor of the grand Federal style mansion at the center of the proposed community.
-The company planned on creating an upper-middle-class residential suburb for people working in Washington, D.C. and Baltimore.
+The company planned on creating an upper-middle-class residential suburb for people working in Washington, D.C., and Baltimore.

 The land was platted in 1889 by surveyor D.J.
 Howell and the new development was named Riverdale Park.
 In an attempt to differentiate the historic plantation known as Riversdale from the subdivision, the "s" was dropped.
 The new roads were named in honor of United States presidents and were arranged in a grid pattern that surrounded a central ellipse, which served as the site of the commuter train station.
 The first of the stations was constructed in 1890.
 Laid out as a "villa park", the community featured traffic circles and green space, with the mansion being used as its central amenity.
-The three original sections of the suburb utilized relatively uniform lot dimensions and building setbacks, thereby creating a cohesive development of middle- and upper-middle-class housing.
+The three original sections of the suburb used relatively uniform lot dimensions and building setbacks, thereby creating a cohesive development of middle- and upper-middle-class housing.
 The residential housing lots surrounded the high-style Riversdale mansion.